Best Running Shoes Fully Reviewed & Compared in 2020

 The idea is to have as much airflow coming and going, while also maintaining the structure and upper integrity of the shoe.
 Most brands have their own name for their breathable upper designs.
 For example, Nike uses their Flyknit material, which almost looks like that in a sweater, but with lightweight man-made materials that are suitable for a running shoe.

-Breathable shoes will allow air to move through and escape the shoe, which helps control moisture buildup.
+Breathable running sneakers will allow air to move through and escape the shoe, which helps control moisture buildup.
 Whether you are running in colder climates or under the sweltering sun, breathability is a huge deal. it not only affects your performance, but proper airflow and ventilation can also help cut down on issues like the build-up of bacteria as well as other smelly and problematic issues caused by lingering moisture.

 We all want a pair of running shoes that will last us the long haul, which is why we have to consider the overall durability of each shoe.